 c.
 Connect Snatch Block to Anchor with Shackles

 Finally, attach the snatch block to your anchor point using shackles.
 Shackles are U-shaped metal pieces with a pin that can be screwed in to lock them in place.
+Always use D-ring shackles rated for double the winch’s pull capacity to ensure a secure connection under heavy load.

 Insert the shackle through the loop of the tree strap or the recovery point, and then through the hole in the snatch block.
 Tighten the shackle pin securely to prevent any movement during the winching process.